BitJag/ubuntu-rmvlib-install-scripts/README.md

 source: http://www.harmlesslion.com/zips/SKUNKBOARD_FULL_RELEASE.zip

 ### lz77
 A packing routine for data used in your programs.
-Spefically, data packed with lz77 can be unpacked in your C code with the lz77_unpack() function.
-See Remover's Library documentation/source files for more details.

 source: http://s390174849.online.de/ray.tscc.de/files/lz77_v13.zip

-### jag-image-converter
+### jag-image-converter (converter.py)
-Used to convert tga,png,gif,etc... formats to formats compatible with the Remover's library and the Jaguar.
+Used to convert some common image formates to formats compatible with the Remover's library and the Jaguar.

 source: https://github.com/sbriais/jconverter
 ________________